damieh1/damieh1.github.io/_pages/about.md

 ### May

-- New Publication: "*Multimodal Analysis of State-Funded News Coverage of the Israel–Hamas War on YouTube Shorts*" (Daniel Miehling and Sandra Kübler) Download [ArXiv](https://arxiv.org/pdf/2604.00994) Preprint
+- New Publication: "*Multimodal Analysis of State-Funded News Coverage of the Israel–Hamas War on YouTube Shorts*" (Daniel Miehling and Sandra Kübler) [Download](https://lrec.elra.info/lrec2026-ws-politicalnlp-04)
 - We presented our latest paper as part of the “Political NLP” workshop at the [Language Resources and Evaluation Conference](https://lrec2026.info) (LREC).
 The paper will be published in the ACL anthology.

 <img src="https://arxiv.org/html/2604.00994v1/x6.png" alt="LREC1" width="20%"> <img src="https://arxiv.org/html/2604.00994v1/x1.png" alt="LREC2" width="35%"> <img src="https://arxiv.org/html/2604.00994v1/x5.png" alt="LREC2" width="20%">